kazunori279/Fluent-Dashboard/README.md

 ## Usage:

-- The endpoint can only receive one event log per a few seconds for each sheet.
+- The spreadsheet can only receive one event log per a few seconds for each sheet.
 Do not use it for receiving streaming events.
 Recommended event rate is 1 event per 3 seconds for each sheet
-- When the endpoint receive a new event log, it creates a new sheet with the Fluentd tag name (or Norikra query name)
+- When the spreadsheet receive an event log with a new tag name, it creates a new sheet with the Fluentd tag name (or Norikra query name)
 - If the tag name has a suffix `_AREA`, `_BAR`, `_COLUMN`, `_LINE`, `_SCATTER`, or `_TABLE`, it will also create a new sheet with a specified chart
 - If the tag name has a suffix `_AREA_STACKED`, `_BAR_STACKED` or `_COLUMN_STACKED`, it will create a stacked chart
 - The endpoint URL is not secured by authentication.
-Please make sure not to publish the URL to anywhere
+Please make sure to keep the URL secret and not to make it public